neuefische/wd-flipped-classroom-curriculum/sessions/js-functions-2/challenges-js-functions-2.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-functions-2/arrow-functions
 ```

+# Bonus Challenge

 ## Progress Bar

+> ⚠️ This challenge is intended to be more difficult to solve.

-Solve the _Progress Bar_ challenge by running this command in your Terminal:
+Solve the **advanced** _Progress Bar_ challenge by running this command in your Terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-functions-2/progress-bar